PyRepair/maniple/training-data/summarize-experiment/pandas/21/prompt_response_response_4.md

     elif isinstance(key, tuple):
         return self._get_values_tuple(key)

-    if is_scalar(key):
+    elif not is_list_like(key):
         return self.loc[key]

-    if isinstance(key, (list, np.ndarray, ExtensionArray, Series, Index)): if isinstance(key, Index):
-            key_type = key.inferred_type
-        else:
     key_type = lib.infer_dtype(key, skipna=False)

     if key_type == "integer":
         if not self.index._should_fallback_to_positional():
             return self.loc[key]
         else:
             return self.iloc[key]

-        elif isinstance(key, list):
+    if isinstance(key, list):
         return self.loc[key]
-        else:

     return self.reindex(key)
-    else:
-        return self.reindex(key)
 ```

-In the corrected implementation, the conditional logic has been revised to accurately classify and handle the different types of input keys.
-Additionally, the handling of scalar values has been included to ensure the correct behavior for non-iterable keys.
+The corrected function ensures that the inferred type of the key is determined accurately, and the appropriate data is returned from the Series based on the input key.
+The conditional logic has been revised to handle different key types consistently and address the issues that led to the bug.

-This revised function should resolve the issues related to key handling and ensure the expected behavior for different types of input keys.